Mattrobby/Zoho-MXRoute-Split-Delivery/README.md

 ### Resolution

 After a whole lot of troubleshooting and searching for an answer I came across [this blog post](https://blog.alexwang.net/google-workspace-mxroute-split-delivery/) from *Alex Wang*.
-The TLDR is We set up a new MX record (ex: `zoho.example.com`) that points to our Zoho mail server.
+We set up a new MX record (ex: `zoho.example.com`) that points to our Zoho mail server.
 Then in MXRoute we create a forwarder that points to that MX record:

 ```
 user@example.com --> user@zoho.example.com